simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 --------------------------------------------

 * Poll messages and synchronize the simulator's clock:

   - Basic simulators: Poll queues, advancing time based on the next message timestamp.
   - Complex event-based simulators: Schedule an event to process the next message and re-schedule after processing.

 * Ensure the simulation clock never progresses ahead of incoming messages.
 * Periodically send dummy messages when no data messages are available to ensure the peer simulator can progress.
-* In :numref:`code-adapter-poll-sync` tou can see example code from our Corundum Verilator adapter that handles polling and synchronization.
+* In :numref:`code-adapter-poll-sync` you can see example code from our Corundum Verilator adapter that handles polling and synchronization.

 .. _code-adapter-poll-sync: